Skip to Content

 Safety ponders aside, this is my favourite memory of Ishak Paşa Sarayı.

 This was the scenery we came up here to see.
+And it didn’t disappoint.

 • If you aren’t driving, there is a dolmuş that comes up here from Doğubeyazıt.
-Taxis will also run you up here and wait for you for an arranged fee
+Taxis will also run you up here and wait for you for an arranged fee.

 Share this article